Bellevue Gothic Mill: History

 In 1977 the Stockhausen family purchased the property from the village for $3,000.
 William Stockhausen was highly influenced by Henry Ford's Rouge River plant and the intent was to have an electric free summer home.
 Over the next year they restored the exterior.
 Once the PURPA law was in enacted in 1978 the plans to create a hydroelectric family plant had to be expiated.
-They spent the next 5 years sourcing various hydroelectric parts from over the state of Michigan and went online in December of 1982.
-The Bellevue Mill currently generates 45kW under the Michiana Hydroelectric Co.
+They spent the next 5 years sourcing various hydroelectric parts from over the state of Michigan and went online in December 1982.
+The Bellevue Mill currently generates 45 kW under the Michiana Hydroelectric Co.
 The Stockhausen's have given tours for Bellevue Village Historical Society in the past.
-There is a virtual tour and story of the Stockhausen's time with the Bellevue Mill on youtube.
+There is a virtual tour and story of the Stockhausen's time with the Bellevue Mill on YouTube.

 Description

-The Bellevue Gothic Mill is a five story structure measuring 35 feet wide and 45 feet long, and sits on a rubble foundation and with a standing seam sheet metal roof.
+The Bellevue Gothic Mill is a five-story structure measuring 35 feet wide and 45 feet long, and sits on a rubble foundation and with a standing seam sheet metal roof.
 It has been restored to the original vertical board and batten siding.
 It is constructed from massive timbers of Black Cherry and White Oak as big as 14" x 14" and floor joists that are 3" x 10".
 A loading dock was once connected to the mill was removed and is now restored.